"I wish you wouldn't keep appearing and vanishing so suddenly; you make one quite giddy!"

 Sec.
 6. Acknowledgements

 I am grateful to Prof. Chris Isham for inviting me to present these ideas at a seminar in Imperial College, which was scheduled for November 27, 2002.
 The title of my talk was "About points, if any".
-The seminar was very well advertised but there was virtually no interest on behalf of theoretical physicists, and I decided to cancel it, with utmost regret.
-The reason for my efforts was my naïve hope that I might qualify for a job at IC Physics Department (headed by Prof. Peter L. Knight, FRS).
+However, there was virtually no interest on behalf of his colleagues, and at the end of October 2002 I decided to cancel the seminar, with utmost regret.
+The sole reason for my efforts was my naïve hope that I might qualify for a job at IC Physics Department (headed by Prof. Peter L. Knight, FRS).
 Since Prof. C. Isham has already been fully acquainted with my speculations, there was no sense to repeat them, and push for a seminar that was born dead, sit venia verbo.

 D. Chakalov